Babies of this age…

 - Clapping and action rhymes help to develop co-ordination

-Your baby learns new skills every day
+Something new every day

 Babies develop at their own pace